PhazeRoOman/thawani-for-woocommerce/.github/ISSUE_TEMPLATE.md

 - What should this feature do.
 Be as descriptive as possible

 #### Reason:
-- How will this feature help our communaity
+- How will this feature help our community
-- What challange does it tackle
+ What challenge does it tackle